-Following their induction, the newly elected Councillors participated in an induction workshop facilitated by Blackadder Associates.
-By utilising an external consultant, the Councillors worked through Council's existing services and goals objectively without staff influence.
+Following their induction, the newly elected Councillors participated in an induction workshop facilitated by Local Government New South Wales (LGNSW).
+Councillors worked through Council's existing services and goals objectively without staff influence.
 It should be noted that many of our Councillors are volunteers on various community groups within the Shire and contribute greatly to our community engagement processes.

 Historically, Council has been able to connect relatively easily with older residents, however, struggles to reach younger residents.
 The use of Facebook, other social media streams, Council's website and the establishment of the Gwydir Shire Youth Council, has helped bridge the gap between Council and younger residents.
-Throughout our most recent engagement process in 2022, reaching our older residents proved difficult due to the local newspaper ceasing circulation and COVID-19 restrictions still prohibiting some forms of contact.
-To help bridge this gap Council engaged with local libraries, businesses, Community Home Support Program centres (CHSP), and aged care facilities throughout the Shire to encourage and assist the older residents to complete Councils online survey.

-Using all these avenues Council staff have drafted the IP&R planning documents.
 The Community Strategic Plan is a living document which complements the community's aspirations and future direction.